 "Gunner two, target the following coordinates and fire your burst five seconds after gunner one!
-Got that.;" Han reeled off another string of coordinates.
+Got that?"
+Han reeled off another string of coordinates.

 "We copy, Captain!"

-"Gunner three, target the following coordinates and fire your weapon five seconcks after gunner one."
+"Gunner three, target the following coordinates and fire your weapon five seconds after gunner one."
 Again, Han gave the prescribed coordinates.

 "Yes, Captain!
 Ready!"

 "Okay . . . gunner one . . . prepare to fire!"

-What Hah was attempting was a military technique called a limited barrage pattern.
+What Han was attempting was a military technique called a limited barrage pattern.
 It was designed to make a ship dodge a burst of fire, only to run right into another blast.
-Tricky, but if they could get the timing right . . .
+Tricky, but if they could get the timing right .

 Han counted seconds in his head as he angled his stern slightly toward the Drell, offering the most tempting target he could.
-Three . . . two . . . one/ "Portside gunner onefire!"
+Three two.., one!